nbhushan/lanyon/_drafts/statistics/2014-01-01-hidden-markov-models.md

 $$a_{ij} = P(z_{n}=j|z_{n-1}=i)~~;~~~~ 1\le i \le K, ~1\le j \le K$$

-The rows of A form different probability mass functions over the states.
-A is also called a stochastic matrix and A satisfies the following
+The rows of A form different probability mass functions over the states and each row is governed by a multinomial distribution.
+The transition matric $A$ is also called a stochastic matrix and A satisfies the following
 constraints:

 $$a_{ij}~\ge~0$$